Get Involved

 Ranking System: The LCCO MRU has it’s own ranking system for all Mounted Search and Rescue Volunteers.
 All horses and rider certifications are approved by Deputy Coroner Commander Dr. Laura Pettler:

-T-MSAR (Trainee Mounted Search and Rescue Volunteer) - New applicants accepted to the unit who are beginning training to certify to deploy
+T-MSAR (Trainee Mounted Search and Rescue) - New applicants accepted to the unit who are beginning training to certify to deploy

-T1-MSAR (Trainee 1 Mounted Search and Rescue Volunteer) - T-MSARs who have passed Certification Test 1
+T1-MSAR (Trainee 1 Mounted Search and Rescue) - T-MSARs who have passed Certification Test 1

-T2-MSAR (Trainee 2 Mounted Search and Rescue Volunteer) - T-MSARs who have passed Certification Tests 1 and 2
+T2-MSAR (Trainee 2 Mounted Search and Rescue) - T-MSARs who have passed Certification Tests 1 and 2

-T3-MSAR (Trainee 3 Mounted Search and Rescue Volunteer) - T-MSARs who have passed Certification Tests 1, 2, and 3
+T3-MSAR (Trainee 3 Mounted Search and Rescue) - T-MSARs who have passed Certification Tests 1, 2, and 3

-C-MSAR (Certified Search and Rescue Volunteer) - T3-MSARs who have passed Certification Tests 1, 2, 3, and 4 earn the new rank of C-MSAR.
+C-MSAR (Certified Search and Rescue) - T3-MSARs who have passed Certification Tests 1, 2, 3, and 4 earn the new rank of C-MSAR.

-C1-MSAR (Certified Mounted Search and Rescue Volunteer) - After one year of service
+C1-MSAR (Certified Mounted Search and Rescue) - After one year of service

-C2-MSAR (Certified Mounted Search and Rescue Volunteer) - After two years of service
+C2-MSAR (Certified Mounted Search and Rescue) - After two years of service

-C3-MSAR (Certified Mounted Search and Rescue Volunteer) - After three years of service
+C3-MSAR (Certified Mounted Search and Rescue) - After three years of service

-S-MSAR (Senior Certified Mounted Search and Rescue Volunteer) - After three years of service, C3-MSARs earn the new rank of S-MSAR
+CS-MSAR (Certified Senior Mounted Search and Rescue) - After three years of service, C3-MSARs earn the new rank of S-MSAR

 As of March 1, 2025, Mounted Volunteers and their horses must train and pass four certification tests on an annual basis to achieve the rank of the LCCO MRU’s Certified Mounted Search and Rescue Volunteer (C-MSAR).
 Horses and riders can certify individually.